FAQEUCyber Resilience Act

 Citations

-Section 23
+Question 23

-Can module H cover more than one product or product category, and does that remove future notified-body involvement?
+Can CRA module H cover more than one product or product category, and does that remove future notified-body involvement?

 It can cover products or product categories, but it does not eliminate ongoing notified-body control.